Assignment Level Scripts¶

 Notify (instructors and students) and reopen assignments for a student on grade script failure.

-To support this additional feedback, this URL (passed as an environment variable) can be used:
+If you don’t use the send_grade functions, this URL (passed as an environment variable) can be used:

 These variables allow POST and GET requests with the following parameters: